grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 * Sign a pre-confirmation for an objectively invalid block
 * Sign a confirmation for a block which they do not possess pre-confirmation messages from more than 2/3 of the 21 active Block Producers.

-### Article XXX - YYY clause
-Block Producers shall not double-sign for a timestamp or block number.

-### Article XXX - YYY clause
+### Article XXX - Violations of the Election Process
-Block Producers shall not interfere with the Block Producer election process by;
+Block Producers shall not interfere with the Block Producer voting by;

 * Processing all Block Producer election transactions that occur in blocks they create,
 * Signing all objectively valid blocks they create that contain election transactions,
 * Signing all pre-confirmations and confirmations necessary to facilitate transfer of control to the next set of Block Producers as determined by the system contract.

-### Article XXX - YYY clause
+### Article XXX - Block Producer Disqualification
 Elected Block Producers may disqualify another {{ producer }} by a vote of 15 of 21 Elected Block Producers, in the event the {{ producer }} is unable to produce blocks or is unable to be reached based on criteria agreed to among Block Producers.

 ### Article XXX - YYY clause